Video Gaming and Overuse of Electronic Devices

 - Self esteem tied to status on social media

 Middle and high school students’ brains are still developing.
-If your student is spending excessive time on video games/devices, they are not developing coping skills and social skills they will need for life.
-Beyond that, some students may form a process addiction to their online activity.
+If your child/teen is spending excessive time on video games/devices, they are not developing coping skills and social skills they will need for life.
+Beyond that, some children and teens may form a process addiction to their online activity.
 Their brains (prefrontal cortex) lack the ability to self-regulate and recognize that they should turn the game/device off for their best self-interest.
-Teens need parents to facilitate their development in this area.
+Children and teens need parents to facilitate their development in this area.

 When children say they are “bored,” parents often take that as a negative and rush in to try to fill the void.
-But feeling “bored” is an opportunity for students to use their creativity to entertain, calm or focus themself.
-If students are always going straight to games/devices, they are not developing these skills, which are necessary in adulthood.
+But feeling “bored” is an opportunity for children and teens to use their creativity to entertain, calm or focus themself.
+If children and teens are always going straight to games/devices, they are not developing these skills, which are necessary in adulthood.

 In addition, they are missing out on other important things in life including in-person social interaction, exercise or team sports; learning – (focusing on school work; reading for pleasure); creativity through art, crafts; spending time with pets; volunteer work; developing responsibility by helping with household chores; helping other people (helping a younger sibling with homework, making a home made birthday card for grandma, mowing a neighbor’s lawn, volunteer work in the community); playing a musical instrument; exploring new interests, and much more.

-While there are challenges and barriers to addressing this situation, there are steps that parents and students can take.
-In counseling, underlying factors are explored and addressed for the goal of a healthier balance in the student and family’s life.
+While there are challenges and barriers to addressing this situation, there are steps that parents and children/teens can take.
+In counseling, underlying factors are explored and addressed for the goal of a healthier balance in the child/teen and family’s life.